 Piggyback Mortgages of 80-15-5 permitted on Conventional Loans:

 - CLTV can be up to 95% CLTV.
 Jumbo Loans, no Piggyback Mortgages are permitted

 Non-QM Loans are becoming more and more popular.
 There are different types of NON-QM Loans.

 - Bank Statement NON-QM Loans are normally for self-employed borrowers

 - There are NON-QM Loans

-- As long as you have 30% down payment and a 640 FICO Credit Score, there are no income verification/no tax returns required
+- As long as you have 30% down payment and a 640 FICO Credit Score, there is no income verification/no tax returns required

 - There are many NON-QM Loans where there are no waiting period after bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale